tarantool/doc/doc/reference/tooling/tt_cli/create.rst

 The main file of a template is its *manifest*.
 It defines how the applications are instantiated from this template.

-A template manifest is a YAML file that can contain the following sections:
+A template manifest is a YAML file named ``MANIFEST.yaml``.
+It can contain the following sections:

 *   ``description`` -- the template description.
 *   ``vars`` -- :ref:`template variables <template-variables>`.